 Some people have anatomical obstructions in their nasal passages, mouth, or throat that simply can’t be treated with stop snoring devices.

-In some cases, too,

-patients who are candidates for the best stop snoring devices – like CPAP machines – aren’t compliant when it comes to use.
+In some cases, patients who are candidates for the best stop snoring devices – like CPAP machines – aren’t compliant when it comes to use.

 The patient and doctor have to make a decision – if the patient isn’t going to be compliant, surgery may very well be indicated to protect their health and even save their life.

 The Types of Snoring Surgery That Can Help Those with Sleep Apnea

 If a patient is a good candidate for surgery, the doctor needs to first determine where the obstruction is.

 This isn’t a diagnostic surgery, after all.
 Once they know where the obstruction is coming from – the nose, tongue, or throat – they can adequately treat their patient.

 Nasal Surgery is Often Needed

 One of the more common snoring surgeries is that of the nasal passage.
 The patient might not even have sleep apnea.
 They may be able to breathe through their mouth without incident.
 But when it comes to breathing through their nose, that’s another issue.

 Common nasal obstructions are those of the septum, the nasal valve, and the turbinates.
 A lot of patients have to have a surgery that reduces the size of the turbinates while straightening out the septum.

 This procedure widens the nasal passages so that the patient can breathe with ease day and night.

 The UPPP, or Uvulopalatopharyngoplasty

 Was that a mouthful or what?
 This is one of the most common throat surgeries performed on sleep apnea patients.
 It consists of removing the tonsils and any excess tissue from the soft palate.

 This can include some of the tissue of the uvula.
 Some people have larger-than-average uvulas and it can obstruct their airway.
 The surgery removes the tissue in such a way that it slightly shortens and widens the base of the throat.

 This prevents the collapse of the soft tissues when the patient’s muscles relax when they fall asleep.
 This surgery has been proven successful for the average snorer, as well as patients with severe sleep apnea.

 Reducing the Base of the Tongue

 The base of the tongue can be a major contributing factor to throat obstructions.

 The tongue is a muscle and it, too, relaxes as the body falls into a deep sleep.
 During this relaxation period, the base of the tongue can obstruct the airway.

 A surgeon can reduce the bulk of the base of the tongue via energy waves, excision, and/or electrocautery.
 Thought it may be hard to imagine it, this is a minimally invasive procedure that doesn’t result in a lot of pain.

 These three options are really just the tip of the iceberg.
 A surgeon can add implants the soft palate, perform a permanent mandibular advancement, and even move the tongue forward.

 Whatever a patient needs, there’s likely a surgeon who can perform a procedure that will lead to increased wellness through a better night’s sleep.

 What Other Options Are Available?
 Try the Top Anti Snoring Devices

 For anyone who shudders at the idea of anyone coming at them with a scalpel, taking another look at the best stop snoring devices sounds like a really good plan.

 Try Chin Straps to Prevent Airway Obstruction Chin straps are stop snoring devices that have been around for decades.
 They fit around the head and hold the jaw in place so that it doesn’t cause airway obstruction.

 Mouthpieces Are a Good Option for Preventing Airway Obstruction, Too

 One of the more popular stop snoring devices these days is the anti snoring mouthpiece.
 People can find these on multiple sites online.
 They can even get custom-fit devices from their dentist.
 These devices pull the jaw forward and keep it in place.

 Nose strips might be the best stop snoring devices for nose snorers anyone who is a nasal snorer knows – allergy season is a horrible time of year.

 Whether a snorer suffers from seasonal allergies or those on a daily basis, nasal strips can help.
 They open the airway despite inflammation, allowing more space to breathe.

 There are also plenty of anti-snoring pillows on the market.
 These might take some getting used to, but if they help control snoring and sleep apnea they’re definitely worth it.

 Should you try the best stop snoring devices before committing to surgery?
-Each year,

 Each year, anti snoring product developers produce new stop snoring devices.

 Keep that in mind, because the best stop snoring devices today will not be the best stop snoring devices of tomorrow.
 Manufactures recognize that one-size doesn’t fit all and that they have to take that into consideration when creating new products.

 The Best Stop Snoring Devices vs. Anti Snoring Surgery?

 Really, only you and your doctor can answer that question.
 I’ve had both, and my recommendation is to try the best stop snoring devices before you opt for any surgery.

 I found surgery to be both expensive and extremely painful.
 Plus, I was still snoring!

-Using a combination of the best stop snoring devices was what finally gave me a good nights sleep.
+Using a combination of the best stop snoring devices was what finally gave me a good night’s sleep.

 Over the past couple of years, some great anti snoring devices have been revealed.
 They range from devices that fit under the snorer’s pillow to mouthpieces specifically made for women.

 Checking out the latest products might help people find the best device for their needs.

 However, in some cases surgery is needed.
 It’s best to first talk with a doctor and schedule a sleep study.
 The information provided from the sleep study data will show whether surgery is the best option.
 And if it’s not, the information might shed some light on snoring devices that might fit the needs of the patient.

 re you confused by all of the anti-snoring products on the market?
 We don’t blame you!
 Check out our product descriptions to find out more about devices currently on the market, as well as some old favorites that continue to stand the test of time.